-The Board of Directors usually makes its decisions at its meetings; however, according to the provisions of the Articles of Association and the rules of procedure of the Board of Directors, it may also make decisions without holding a meeting.
+The Board of Directors usually makes its decisions at its meetings; however, in accordance with the Articles of Association and the rules of procedure of the Board of Directors, it may also make decisions without holding a meeting.

 Meetings of the Board of Directors are convened by the Chairman & CEO by means of a written invitation, in accordance with the prevailing work schedule.